 Mean Squared Error Definition

-The mean squared error tells you how close a regression line is to a set of points.
+The mean squared error (MSE) tells you how close a regression line is to a set of points.
 It does this by taking the distances from the points to the regression line (these distances are the “errors”) and squaring them.
 The squaring is necessary to remove any negative signs.
 It also gives more weight to larger differences.
 It’s called the mean squared error as you’re finding the average of a set of errors.
+The lower the MSE, the better the forecast.

 Mean Squared Error Example

-General steps to calculate the mean squared error from a set of X and Y values:
+General steps to calculate the MSE from a set of X and Y values:

 - Find the regression line.